 Risks relating to the underlying collectible automobiles

-- Damage may occur to the underlying collectible automobile.
+- Potential loss or damage may occur to the underlying collectible automobile.

 - The Company may have to compete with other business models in the collectible automobile industry.